stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 In a virtualised or Cloud environment, each interface likely represents aggregate physical links with your provider having completed the aggregation work for you.

-By default, the ADC considers all interfaces, channels, and IP addresses in VLAN 1 and treats these as the same logical network.
+By default, the ADC considers all interfaces, channels, and IP addresses as being in VLAN 1 and treats these as the same logical network.
 As such, if you were to overlook VLAN configuration, you would find that each IP address assigned to the ADC was available from every directly-connected network.

-To prevent this behaviour, you should configure LANs on the ADC to represent your logic networks and appropriately isolate traffic.
+To prevent this behaviour, you should configure VLANs on the ADC to represent your logic networks and appropriately isolate traffic.

 You can find instructions to create VLANs here:
 <https://docs.citrix.com/en-us/citrix-adc/current-release/networking/interfaces/configuring-vlans.html>